 The instrument shall be inserted into the sack in an upward direction at an angle of approximately 30° to the horizontal with its aperture downwards until the aperture reaches the centre of the sack or container.
-The instrument shall be lightly tapped to remove any seed taken in and then rotated to bring the aperture uppermost.It shall be withdrawn immediately with a vibratory or oscillatory motion and at a decreasing speed so that the quantity of seed obtained from successive locations increases progressively from the centre to the side of the sack.
+The instrument shall be lightly tapped to remove any seed taken in and then rotated to bring the aperture uppermost.
+It shall be withdrawn immediately with a vibratory or oscillatory motion and at a decreasing speed so that the quantity of seed obtained from successive locations increases progressively from the centre to the side of the sack.
 Seed passing through the instrument shall be collected in a clean container.

-Method 2(For instruments in which the aperture reaches to the far side of a sack or small container).
+Method 2 (For instruments in which the aperture reaches to the far side of a sack or small container).

-A longer instrument shall be inserted in the manner described in method 1 above until its aperture reaches almost to the far side of the sack or container.It shall be tapped and rotated in the manner described above and then withdrawn at a uniform speed.
+A longer instrument shall be inserted in the manner described in method 1 above until its aperture reaches almost to the far side of the sack or container.
+It shall be tapped and rotated in the manner described above and then withdrawn at a uniform speed.
 Seed passing through the instrument shall be collected in a clean container.

-- (b) Stick Sampler
+- (b) Stick sampler

-- (i) Single Chamber Type
+- (i) Single chamber type

 - a.
 The sleeve shall move freely.

 - b.
-The instrument shall be inserted vertically downwards till the aperture reaches the appropriate primary sampling
+The instrument shall be inserted vertically downwards till the aperture reaches the appropriate primary sampling position ensuring

-position ensuring that the sleeve covers the aperture as it enters the seed.
+that the sleeve covers the aperture as it enters the seed.

 - c.
 The instrument shall be withdrawn sufficiently to uncover the aperture. - d.
 The instrument shall be left in position until the primary sample has been collected. - e.
-The instrument shall be withdrawn and the contents emptied into a clean container. - (ii) Multi-Chamber Type - a.
+The instrument shall be withdrawn and the contents emptied into a clean container. - (ii) Multi-chamber type - a.
 The apertures shall be closed before insertion. - b.
-The instrument shall be inserted diagonally into sacks or vertically into large containers so that all apertures are fully covered.
+The instrument shall be inserted diagonally into sacks or vertically into large containers so that all apertures are fully covered. - c.
+The apertures shall be opened. - d.
+The instrument shall be agitated so that seed enters.